 There may be legitimate differences between the information provided by the family and UIVgenerated information.
-If the family disputes the accuracy of UIV data, no adverse action can be taken until the PHA has independently verified the UIV information and the family has been granted an opportunity to contest any adverse findings through the informal review/hearing process of the PHA.
+If the family disputes the accuracy of UIV data, no adverse action can be taken until the PHA has independently verified the UIV information and the family has been granted the opportunity to contest any adverse findings through the PHA's informal review/hearing processes.

-Upfront Income Verification Using HUD's Enterprise Income Verification (EIV) System (Mandatory)
+Upfront Income Verification Using HUD's Enterprise Income Verification (EIV) System